 When You Wish…………..

-I am asking people to send me long single notes, drones or recordings of found sounds that are long single or repetitive sounds.
+I have asked people to send me long single notes, drones or recordings of found sounds that are long single or repetitive sounds.

 These sounds will be collected and arranged to re-create ‘When You Wish Upon A Star’ from the soundtrack of film, Pinocchio.
 I have slowed this piece down so that it lasts 57 minutes; this will allow me to organize these long notes.
 The piece will subsequently be sped back up to become a collection of many peoples’ contributions.

 I would like these sounds to reflect your sense of belonging and community at this time.
 This might be reflected in how you play/sing the note or perhaps the source of any recorded found sound hold these connotations for you.
 I would like to present the work alongside a photograph of yourself with a short sentence saying how these sounds reflect your feelings.

 If you are local (Bristol), I can come and record your sound(s) from a safe distance (outside), just get in touch and let me know.

 You can send your recordings by We Transfer to e-mail me with your comments and photographs or to let me know that you would like me to come and record you.
 Please, if possible, indicate what is the pitch of the sound you have sent.